Do you remember a person who impacted you when you were a child?

 Thankfully, there is hope.
 With awareness and meaningful discussion, we can empower kids to take a stand against cyberbullying.
 Over time, we can teach children and teens how to put an end to digital bullying.
 After all, it just takes one person to make a difference so a child can rise above and fly like an eagle.

-For more information and tips about ways teens and children can fight cyberbullying, please read the following infographic:
+For more information about cyberbullying and ways to combat it, please read the following infographic:

 This article was reviewed and approved by Rachel Wise, CEO of educationandbehavior.com, licensed behavior specialist and certified school psychologist.